Alejogb1/job-board/blog-data/why-isnt-my-azure-custom-domain-validating-ownership.md

 id: "why-isnt-my-azure-custom-domain-validating-ownership"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 It's a frustrating experience when you're trying to get your custom domain hooked up to Azure and the ownership validation just refuses to cooperate.
 I've seen this particular issue crop up in various forms over the years, and it usually boils down to a few key areas.
 It’s rarely a fundamental flaw in the Azure platform itself; more often it’s an interaction issue that requires a careful review of the configuration on both your side and, sometimes, on your registrar’s side.

 The process itself relies on DNS records.
 When Azure needs to verify that you own the domain, it doesn't just take your word for it.
 It requires you to add a specific type of record—either a TXT record or a CNAME record—to your DNS settings.
 This acts as cryptographic proof, effectively saying, "yes, the person asking for this domain to be registered to this azure service controls the domain."
 When validation fails, it's almost always about this DNS proof going sideways.